Audio Network Protocols for Conference Rooms: AVB or Dante?

 AVB (Audio Video Bridging)

-AVB is a set of networking protocols developed by the IEEE, allowing routing of audio, video, and control data using Gigabit or 100BASE-T Ethernet hardware with AVB-compatible switches.
+AVB is a set of networking protocols developed by the IEEE.
+AVB allows routing of audio, video, and control data using Gigabit or 100BASE-T Ethernet hardware with AVB-compatible switches.
 AVB arranges audio channels into "streams," with each stream carrying a specific number of channels.
 Key features of AVB include:

-- Low Latency: AVB networks offer a maximum latency of 2 milliseconds on a 100BASE-T network, which can be reduced to as low as 250 microseconds with Gigabit switches.
+- Low Latency: AVB networks offer a maximum latency of 2 milliseconds on a 100BASE-T network.
+We can even reduce latency to as low as 250 microseconds with Gigabit switches.

-- Open Standard: AVB is an open standard, meaning manufacturers are not required to pay licensing fees, potentially making AVB-compatible hardware more cost-effective.
+- Open Standard: AVB is an open standard, so manufacturers do not need to pay licensing fees.
+This potentially makes AVB-compatible hardware more cost-effective.

 - Audio Streams: AVB organizes audio into different streams, each of which carries a distinct number of channels.